roadrunner-server/roadrunner-docs/docs/en/app-server/grpc.md

   # This option is required
   listen: "tcp://127.0.0.1:9001"

-  # GRPC reflection server [SINCE 2.11]
+  # Proto file to use, multiply files supported [SINCE 2.6]
   #
-  # This option is optional.
-The reflection server might be activated to use `grpc_cli`, `grpc-ui`, `grpc-curl`, or similar tools to intercept grpc payloads.
-  reflection_server:
-    include:
-      - "path/to/proto1.proto"
-      - "path/to/proto2.proto"

-  # Proto files to use [Multiply files since RR v2.6.0]
-  #
-  # This option is required.
-At least one proto file must be specified.
+  # This option is required
   proto:
     - "first.proto"
     - "second.proto"

   # GRPC TLS configuration
   #